 My students who record their lessons progress faster than others -- often much faster.
 Please try to find a way to record your lessons that will be convenient for you to listen to or watch after the lesson.
 Some of my students use a simple audio device, and others use a separate video camera.
-There are also a few Skype-call recording programs available.
-An inexpensive Skype-call recording program which works well for some of my students is Call Recorder, which is for Macs only.
-I used to have Vodburner installed on my PC.
-However, using Vodburner slowed down the connection so much that the video image and/or call sound was often useless, so I abandoned it.
-Hopefully that problem will disappear with continued Vodburner upgrades.
+Skype now has a video and camera feature.
+If the internet connection is strong, it works well.
+If the internet connection is weak, the video recording degrades the call quality, so with a weak internet connection, it is better to only use the video recording feature occasionally.

 Some of my students only make recordings after they have understood something fully in a lesson.
 This is helpful in two ways: first, describing the new skill helps them understand it even better; second, they end up with only a few minutes of recording per lesson -- making it easier to review the recordings afterwards.

-If you would like to schedule a trial lesson, please start by filling out the webcam lesson request form.
+If you would like to schedule a trial lesson, please start by filling out the online lesson request form.

 1½ hours (90 minutes): $140.
 As I said above, I prefer this length for the first two lessons.